 There is no singular process for generating plans related to EEJ, and successful plans will iterate and evolve throughout project phases and in response to stakeholder input and needs.
-For the CBP, there are two subsections requested to address energy and environmental justice in your project.
-Together, these two parts make up the Justice40 Initiative section of the CBP:

-Assessment (subsection 1): The first step is an Assessment of your project - which can reference assessments in other parts of the CBP.
-At the center of the Assessment are impacts, which can be experienced by groups as potentially positive ("benefits"), neutral or ambiguous ("neutral/uncertain impacts"), or negative ("negative impacts").
+The Justice40 Initiative section includes assessments of the impacts of the proposed project, which can reference assessments in other parts of the CBP.
+These project impacts can be experienced by groups as potentially positive ("benefits"), neutral or ambiguous ("neutral/uncertain impacts"), or negative ("negative impacts").
 Applicants are encouraged to report all anticipated impacts inclusive of benefits, neutral/uncertain impacts, and negative impacts.
-Energy and environmental justice involves, in part, examining how these potential impacts are distributed among different groups of people.
-Core elements of the Assessment include evaluations of impacted communities/groups, identification of impacts and where they flow, and assessment of information gaps.
+As noted above, the CBP must specifically address localized impacts related to changes in air pollution (including criteria air pollutants and other hazardous pollutants such as NO_x, SO_x, and PM, as well as potential pollution from solvents, sorbents, or other materials used in the CCS technology), water use, water pollution, impacts to consumer energy prices, safety related to CO2 transport, and job retention or creation.
+Energy and environmental justice involve, in part, examining how anticipated potential impacts are distributed among different groups of people.
+Core elements of Justice40 Initiative assessments include evaluations of impacted communities/groups, identification of impacts and where they flow, and assessment of information gaps.

-Implementation Strategy (subsection 2): Using the information from your assessment, applicants should develop an Implementation Strategy that outlines concrete steps the project will take to implement energy and environmental justice efforts, advance beneficial outcomes, and minimize negative impacts.
-Core elements of the Implementation Strategy include milestones to maximize benefits, minimize negative impacts, and measure, track, and report project impacts and benefits; an assessment of the barriers to realizing benefits and minimizing negative impacts; and a resource summary.
+The Justice40 Initiative section should build on information from assessments to develop an implementation plan, milestones, and timelines that outline concrete steps the project will take to implement energy and environmental justice efforts, advance beneficial outcomes, and minimize negative impacts.
+Core elements of the implementation plan include milestones to maximize benefits, minimize negative impacts, and measure, track, and report project impacts and benefits; an assessment of the barriers to realizing benefits and minimizing negative impacts; and a resource summary.